Rajeshvce/Testing/qtwebengine_webrtc.md

 => Approximately 37% percent of CPU is used when the GPU is disabled
 ```
-* GPU usage while testing VP8 codec in simple browser while the GPU is disabled
+* CPU usage while testing VP8 codec in simple browser while the GPU is disabled
 ```
 root@spencer-gen2:~#
 root@spencer-gen2:~# top